-This procedure is often used to treat diabetic retinopathy, retinal detachment, or holes in the retina.
+This procedure is often used to treat diabetic retinopathy, retinal detachment or holes in the retina.
 Vitreous is a clear, jelly-like substance that fills the center of the eye.
-When it becomes clouded by disease, vision is impaired.
+When it becomes clouded by disease, it can lead to vision impairment.
 A pars plana vitrectomy is an outpatient procedure that involves removing the clouded vitreous and replacing it with a salt solution to enhance vision.

 Our oral/maxillofacial surgical teams specialize in the following procedures.

 Surgery is required to repair a break in the lower part of the jaw (mandible).
 Whenever possible, our surgeons use a technique called open reduction and internal fixation (ORIF) for mandibular fracture.
 This technique involves using titanium plates and screws to hold the jaw in place while the bone heals.
 The ORIF procedure enables the patient to use the jaw again (although in a limited fashion) very soon after surgery.
 Many patients find this preferable to other mandibular repair procedures that involve wiring the jaw shut for a period of time.